-- encouraging him to balance media activities with a range of more physical or social hobbies, such as sport, arts or meeting with friends
+- encouraging her to balance digital media activities with a range of more physical or social hobbies, such as sport, arts or physically meeting with friends

-- encouraging her to engage with a wide range of media and technologies.
-The more your child is exposed to diverse content, the less likely it is the media will have any undue influence over her
+- encouraging her to engage with a wide range of media and technologies – the more your child is exposed to diverse content, the less likely it is that specific media will have too much influence over her

 - talking with her about the media she’s consuming – encourage her to think about where the information comes from, and to question the views she comes across